 As for what form such treatments can ultimately take, Pelton remained cautious but confident.

-It's hard to think that one day, like in the famous movie with Jim Carrey and Kate Winslet, people will choose which memories to be erased.
+It is difficult to think that one day, as in the famous film with Jim Carrey and Kate Winslet, people will choose which memories to have erased.
 Over time, however, science will begin to understand the factors that make some memories 'indelible' and others not.
-And this, regardless of the well-being (which I wish) for all PTSD patients, will bring us very close to understanding how memories are created and modified, and how the mind works.
+And this, regardless of the well-being (which I wish) for all post-traumatic stress syndrome patients, will bring us very much closer to understanding how memories are created and modified, and how the mind works.